Bridge Pose

 • Stimulates your abdominal organs and the thyroid

-• Prevents varicose veins
+• Helps prevent varicose veins

 • Helps women going through menopause or menstruating

-• Reduces symptoms of anxiety, exhaustion, headaches and insomnia
+• Reduces symptoms of anxiety, exhaustion, headaches, and insomnia

 • Normalizes blood pressure